Policy Learning with New Treatments: Introduction

-\textcite{athey2021policy} extends policy learning to observational studies where exogeneity of treatment only holds after conditioning on high-dimensional covariates.
+\textcite{atheyPolicyLearningObservational2021} extends policy learning to observational studies where exogeneity of treatment only holds after conditioning on high-dimensional covariates.
 In contrast, I am motivated by settings in which decision makers have data from a pilot experiment which tested a few treatment values.
-When this is the case, estimating the effects of policies involving new treatments only requires conditioning on the set of covariates used in the treatment rule, which is typically low-dimensional due to exogenous constraints on the policy class (\cite{kitagawa2018should}). \textcite{athey2021policy} also considers infinitesimal, local changes to treatment values; however, I consider new treatments that are sufficiently far from the support of the data as to make local approximations or parametric extrapolations unreliable, necessitating a partial identification approach.
+When this is the case, estimating the effects of policies involving new treatments only requires conditioning on the set of covariates used in the treatment rule, which is typically low-dimensional due to exogenous constraints on the policy class (\cite{kitagawaWhoShouldBe2018}). \textcite{atheyPolicyLearningObservational2021} also considers infinitesimal, local changes to treatment values; however, I consider new treatments that are sufficiently far from the support of the data as to make local approximations or parametric extrapolations unreliable, necessitating a partial identification approach.

-An alternative to the plug-in approach used in this paper and common in policy learning is to average across the parameter space according to some distribution. \textcite{christensen2022optimal} study optimal decisions in a discrete set under partial identification where Bayes rules and the bootstrap distribution are used to average over the space of identified parameters, while a minimax approach is taken over the partially identified parameters.
-An important finding is that plug-in-rules may be dominated in the asymptotic limit experiment.
-See \textcite{hirano2009asymptotics} and \textcite{hirano2020asymptotic} for further discussion of asymptotic optimality of statistical treatment rules.
+An alternative to the plug-in approach used in this paper and common in policy learning is to average across the parameter space according to some distribution. \textcite{christensenOptimalDecisionRules2023} study optimal decisions in a discrete set under partial identification where Bayes rules and the bootstrap distribution are used to average over the space of identified parameters, while a minimax approach is taken over the partially identified parameters.
+An important finding is that plug-in-rules may be dominated in the limit experiment.
+See \textcite{hiranoAsymptoticsStatisticalTreatment2009} and \textcite{hiranoAsymptoticAnalysisStatistical2020} for further discussion of asymptotic optimality of statistical treatment rules.

-The rest of the article is organized as follows: Section 2 describes the decision problem in the population and shows how to incorporate information from shape restrictions.
-Section 3 describes the empirical minimax regret problem and the algorithm for estimating the optimal policy.
-Section 4 describes the convergence guarantees.
-Section 5 applies the method to study personalized subsidies to connect to the electrical grid in rural Kenya.
+The rest of the article is organized as follows: Section \ref{section-decision} describes the decision problem in the population and shows how to incorporate information from shape restrictions.
+Section \ref{section-estimation} describes the empirical minimax regret problem and the algorithm for estimating the optimal policy.
+Section \ref{section-convergence} describes the convergence guarantees.
+Section \ref{section-application} applies the method to study personalized subsidies to connect to the electrical grid in rural Kenya.

-\section{Population Decision Problem}
+\section{Population decision problem}

-\subsection{General Framework}
+\subsection{General framework}